google/neuroglancer/docs/user-guide/annotations.rst

 Neuroglancer will use the same picking scheme that the right click tool uses when moving.

-Note, you can stick right click to move around, or scroll through the dataset to find the place where you want to annotate.
+Note, you can still :si-icon:`material/mouse-right-click-outline` right click to move around, or :si-icon:`material/mouse-left-click-outline` drag/scroll through the dataset to find the place where you want to annotate.

 .. _working-with-polylines: